 - Conducting inspections and visits to dental colleges to grant permission for starting new colleges, increasing seat capacity, and introducing new postgraduate courses.

-- Establishing standard curricula for training dentists, dental hygienists, dental mechanics, and setting conditions for such training.
+- Establishing standard curricula for training dentists, dental hygienists, dental mechanics and setting conditions for such training.

 - Setting minimum standards for examinations and other criteria needed to obtain recognized qualifications under the Act.